-b) Subsequent expenditures are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.

-- c) When a major inspection is performed, its cost is recognised in the carrying amount of the Property, Plant and Equipment as a replacement if the recognition criteria are satisfied.
+- b) Subsequent expenditures are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably. - c) When a major inspection is performed, its cost is recognised in the carrying amount of the Property, Plant and Equipment as a replacement if the recognition criteria are satisfied.
 All other repairs and maintenance are charged to the Consolidated Statement of Profit and Loss during the reporting period in which they are incurred. - d) Spares which meet the definition of Property, Plant and Equipment are capitalised as on the date of acquisition.
-The corresponding old spares are decapitalised on such date with consequent impact in the Consolidated Statement of Profit and Loss. - e) Property, Plant and Equipment not ready for the intended use on the date of Consolidated Balance Sheet are disclosed as "Capital workin-progress".
+The corresponding old spares are decapitalised on such date with consequent impact in the Consolidated Statement of Profit and Loss. - e) Property, Plant and Equipment not ready for the intended use on the date of Balance Sheet are disclosed as "Capital work-in-progress" and stated at cost less accumulated impairment loss, if any.
 Such items are classified to the appropriate category of Property, Plant and Equipment when completed and ready for intended use.
-Advances given towards acquisition/construction of Property, Plant and Equipment outstanding at each Balance Sheet date are disclosed as Capital Advances under "Other non-current assets". - f) An item of Property, Plant and Equipment and any significant part initially recognised is derecognised upon disposal or when no future economic benefits are expected from its use or disposal.
-Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in the Consolidated Statement of Profit and Loss under "Other Income/Other Expenses" when the asset is derecognised. - g) The Group has applied Ind AS 116 with effect from January 1, 2020 and all leases are disclosed under Right of use assets.
+Advances given towards acquisition/construction of Property, Plant and Equipment outstanding at each Balance Sheet date are disclosed as Capital Advances under "Other non current assets". - f) The accounting policy related to Leases has been disclosed in Note 1 (xxiii).